rdlucas2/fastapi-celery-helm-example/README.md

 ### Create a helm chart:
 helm create base-chart

 ### create override files and make sure they work.
-#### These will be similar to the k8s yaml, but we should be able to use the same chart for all components (web, dashboard, redis, worker).
+#### These will be similar to the k8s yaml, but we should be able to use the same chart for all components (web, dashboard, redis, worker) - given some modifications to the base chart.

 ### check rendering of overrides:
 ```sh